h1f0x/Traktastic/README.md

   library <PlexUsername> tv                 Creates custom user tv-show library based on the recommendations for a specifc user (symlinking) and share on Plex library <PlexUsername> movies             Creates custom user movie library based on the recommendations for a specifc user (symlinking) and share on Plex library <PlexUsername> delete             Destroys all libraries for a specific users (unlinking, deletion of folder) and deletes them on Plex

+  downloads all                             Adds all missing movies and tv-shows to Radarr/Sonarr downloads <PlexUsername> tv               Adds all missing tv-shows of specfuc user to Sonarr downloads <PlexUsername> movies           Adds all missing movies of specific user to Radarr

 Arguments:
   <PlexUsername>        Username which is shown by 'traktastic.py accounts list plex'